Kidnapping of Hanna Katzir: Death and legacy

-Katzir died on 23 December 2024, due to complications stemming from her captivity.
+Katzir died on 24 December 2024 from Takotsubo cardiomyopathy caused by the massacre and the complications stemming from her captivity.
 She was 78.
 Her funeral was held in Nir Oz.
-Her case highlighted the physical and psychological impacts experienced by individuals held hostage during the conflict.
+Her case highlighted the physical and psychological impacts experienced by individuals held hostage by Hamas.

 Israeli prime minister Benjamin Netanyahu issued a statement after her death, expressing condolences and acknowledging the impact of her captivity.
 He remarked, "We succeeded in bringing Hannah back home after she was cruelly abducted by Hamas on 7 October, but her body and soul carried the scars of the horrors until her final day".

 The National Insurance Institute of Israel recognized Katzir as a victim of hostilities.
 Israeli minister of labor Yoav Ben-Tzur noted her resilience during her captivity by Hamas and acknowledged the loss of her husband in the attack and her son Elad, who was killed in captivity.